yogthos/asset-minifier/README.md

 [![Clojars Project](http://clojars.org/asset-minifier/latest-version.svg)](http://clojars.org/asset-minifier)

 The minifier provides two functions called `minify-css` and `minify-js`, both of these functions accept source path followed by the output target and an optional parameter map.
-Both functions can take a directory as an input parameter and will minify all the resources found in the directory and subdirectories.
+The source can be a filename, a directory, or a sequence of directories and or filenames.

 The `minify-css` function allows specifying `:linebreak` to force line breaks after a certain number of chracters in the minified CSS.